How to Avoid Microplastics: 15 Simple Everyday Tips

 11. Reduce Your Car Tire Wear

-Car tires are a huge source of microplastic pollution, as they shed rubber and plastic particles when they wear down.
+Car tires are a significant source of microplastic pollution, as they shed rubber and plastic particles during wear.
 These particles wash into waterways, adding to global pollution.
-Tire wear particles contribute approximately 28% of microplastics entering the environment globally.7
+Tire wear particles account for approximately 28% of the microplastics entering the environment globally.

 What to Do